 As well as socials, Finland in Bristol organises Finnish lessons for adults and children of all levels.
-The school runs every second Saturday from 9.30am to 12.30pm.
-We have three groups for children (under three year olds, preschool, school age and teens) and two groups for adults.
+The school runs every second Saturday from 9.00am to 12.00pm.
+We have three groups for children (under three year olds, preschool, school age) and three groups for adults.

 The dates for the academic year 2021-2022 are as follows:

 3-5 Year Olds: 10 am till 12 pm

 6+ Year Olds: 10 am till 12 pm

 Teens 12+ Monthly social club - for more info please email to email@example.com

 All payable either to our bank account or through PayPal.
 Please note, we no longer accept cash payments!